What Is the Process Approach to Business Process Management?

 The SIPOC is an acronym for Supplier (S), Inputs (I), Process (P), Outputs (O), and Customer (C).
 Every input to your process has a supplier that provides it to the process.
 Your business process converts the inputs into an output for a customer.

-The graphic also has a red “feedback?” line from the customer back to the process, which we use to compare the feedback to the processes objectives.
+The graphic also has a red “feedback?” line from the customer back to the process, which we use to compare the feedback (output) to the processes objectives.
 Your customer’s feedback is critical to developing a controlled process.
-Without feedback and criteria you end up creating a “ballistic process” instead of a controlled process.
+Without feedback and criteria for a process, you end up creating a “ballistic process” instead of a controlled process.